Title VI Program Update

 - Ensure the meaningful access to transit-related programs and activities by persons with limited English proficiency.

-For more information about Simi Valley Transit's Title VI program, see Title VI Notice to the Public, or contact the Title VI Officer/Risk Manager at (805) 583-6739.
+For more information about Simi Valley Transit's Title VI program, view the Title VI Notice to the Public (PDF), or contact the Title VI Officer/Risk Manager at (805) 583-6739.

 Complaints